YunoHost-Apps/funkwhale_ynh/README.md

 ## Admin

-Admin password is **funkwhale**, login is the user you provided at installation.
+The admin uses the login you provided at installation.
+The password is the same you use for YunoHost.

 The admin interface is accessible with the address: your.domain.fr/api/admin